matis-schotte/PublishedKVO/README.md

 ![Ethereum](https://img.shields.io/badge/ethereum-0x25C93954ad65f1Bb5A1fd70Ec33f3b9fe72e5e58-yellowgreen.svg)
 ![Litecoin](https://img.shields.io/badge/litecoin-MPech47X9GjaatuV4sQsEzoMwGMxKzdXaH-lightgrey.svg)

-PublishedKVO is a small swift package which provides Apples Combine `@Published` for class-types using Key-Value-Observing (KVO requires classes to be NSObject-based).
+PublishedKVO provides Apples Combine `@Published` for class-types using Key-Value-Observing (KVO requires classes to be NSObject-based).
 `@PublishedKVO`  automatically publishes objects based on one or mutliple key paths.
 Attention: When using with SwiftUI unexpected results may occur since this publisher usually emits values _after_ they are set inside the object (and _before_ if the variable is overwritten/re-assigned), not always before as with the